ryanwebber/bore/docs/index.md

     }
     ```

-    This second target will use the outputs of the first target as it's inputs, and will
+    This second target will use the outputs of the first target as its inputs, and will
     generate a build rule that will contain `echo output.txt`.
 You might also notice the
     special `${ins}` reference here, and it just means to interpolate the `ins` to the rule
     in place, but we'll also learn more about that in the next section.